zaphosting/docs/docs/fivem-mods-installaddon.md

 ## Connect with FTP

-First you should connect to your server via FTP, you can use our [FTP-Tutorial](gameserver-ftpaccess.md).
+First you should connect to your server via FTP, you can use our [Access via FTP](gameserver-ftpaccess.md).

 ## Preparation